velikodniy/long-dachshund/README.md

 # Long Dachshund

-A script for creating long dachshund 3D models.
+This script creates long dachshund 3D models and was originally made as a gift for @ewewraw.

 ![Long dachshund](images/long-dachshund.png)